jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/implementation-attempt-2002.md

 Each time the text changes in Text1, the child form's text box Change event sets boolDirty to True.

-Not to have the setting of the variable execute all the time, you can make two procedures one of which sets the variable, the other of which doesn’t.
+Not to have the setting of the variable execute all the time, you can make two commands one of which sets the variable, the other of which doesn’t.
 After the variable is set, the function pointer currently pointing to the function setting the variable is changed to pointing to the function not setting the variable.

 Wow another kind of optimization